microsoft/WhatTheHack/057-AzureRouteServer/Student/Challenge-04.md

 ![ARS_SDWAN](./Resources/media/azurerouteserver-challenge4.png)

-- Using the configurations from the past challenges, please add a secondary NVA to will fullfil that requirement.
+- Using the configurations from the past challenges, please add a secondary NVA that will fullfil that requirement.

 ## Success Criteria